suvanl/delet2/README.md

 ## Moderation
 delet comes with a full moderation system, with even more features currently being developed.
 The moderation system of this version of delet will have the same moderation commands as the old version of delet, in addition to brand new, useful moderation commands.
 Both the new and existing commands will be written to be much more efficient and easy to use, as well as making them less error-prone.

+## Translations
+Basic support for using delet in other languages (locales) has been added into some parts of the bot, but not throughout, and such support will only be fully implemented if there is enough demand for translations to be added once delet has been publicly released.
+Should there be enough demand, our team of translators will start translating the [base locale file](https://github.com/DS-Development/delet/blob/master/locales/en-GB.js) (once complete) into their chosen language.
+If you'd like to sign up to be a translator, you may do so at [delet.js.org/go/translate](https://delet.js.org/go/translate).

 ## Open-Source
 We're big fans of open-source here at DS Development. delet is an open-source project; which is why it can be found here, on GitHub.
 It is licensed under the GPL-3.0 license.
 This bot is open source for the reason of allowing others view its code and learn from it, and also to gain inspiration for their own ideas.
 However, please do not directly copy entire chunks of code, as that can be considered bad practice.
 For further information regarding permissions, limitations and conditions of this project, please see the [LICENSE](https://github.com/DS-Development/delet/blob/master/LICENSE) file.